buchgr/bazel-remote/README.md

 last access time.
 The cache supports HTTP basic authentication with usernames and passwords being specified by a `.htpasswd` file.

-Cache entries are set and retrieved by key, and there are two types of key that can be used:
+Cache entries are set and retrieved by key, and there are two types of keys that can be used:
 1. Content addressed storage (CAS), where the key is the lowercase SHA256 hash of the stored value.
    The REST API for these entries is: `/cas/<key>` or with an optional but ignored cache pool name: `/<pool>/cas/<key>`.
 2. Action cache, where the key is an arbitrary 64 character lowercase hexadecimal string.